konrad-weiser/portfolio-projects/README.md

 Witam,
-Szczególnie polecam zobaczyć mój najnowszy projekt - webforyou.uk
+The latest project - webforyou.uk
+See pictures of my websites - GALLERY